scrabill/how-many-days-until-halloween/CONTRIBUTING.md

 Make sure you are registered for the [HacktoberFest] before you start!(https://hacktoberfest.digitalocean.com/)

+Also, if you want to run the site locally and take a look at your changes, just open '''index.html''' with a browser.

 ## Current Status ##

 The project has a landing page which displays a static message saying how many days are remaining to the Halloween.